euwbah/musescore-xen-tuner/README.md

 Note that this plugin does not factor the order of appearance of accidentals.
 That is, `Ebbbb\\` is the same as `E\bb\bb`.

-The `readNote()` function 'tokenizes' the MuseScore Note element to output the following `MSNote` object:
+The `tokenizeNote()` function 'tokenizes' the MuseScore Note element to output the following `MSNote` object:

 ```js
 // MSNote